oauth2-proxy/oauth2-proxy/README.md

 ## Getting Involved
 [![Slack](https://img.shields.io/badge/slack-CNCF_%23oauth2--proxy-blue?logo=slack)](https://cloud-native.slack.com/archives/C098Y5URZ2N)

 Join the #oauth2-proxy [Slack channel](https://cloud-native.slack.com/archives/C098Y5URZ2N) to chat with other users of OAuth2 Proxy or reach out to the maintainers directly.
-Use the [public invite link](https://communityinviter.com/apps/cloud-native/cncf) to get an invite for the Gopher Slack space.
+Use the [public invite link](https://slack.cncf.io/) to get an invite for the CNCF space.

 OAuth2 Proxy is a community-driven project.
 We rely on the contribut️ions of our users to continually improve it.
 While review times can vary, we appreciate your patience and understanding.
 As a volunteer-driven project, we strive to keep this project stable and might take longer to merge changes.